Pumpkin Chocolate Chip Cookies

-Pumpkin Chocolate Chip Cookies are soft and fluffy.
+Pumpkin chocolate chip cookies are soft and fluffy.
 Filled with pumpkin flavor, and chocolate chips, these cookies are a fall favorite!

-Pumpkin Chocolate Chip Cookies on white plate.
+Pumpkin Chocolate Chip Cookies piled on a white plate.

-Pumpkin + Chocolate = fall goodness
+Pumpkin + Chocolate = Fall Goodness

-These Pumpkin Chocolate Chip Cookies are SO simple.
+These pumpkin chocolate chip cookies are SO simple.
 Filled with pumpkin flavor, seasonal spices, and chocolate chips, these cookies have a perfectly balanced flavor that keeps everyone coming back for more.

 If you’ve never made Pumpkin Cookies before, you should be aware that the dough is not like regular Chocolate Chip Cookie dough.
 It is much more sticky, almost like a batter.
 That’s what makes the cookies so soft and fluffy!